Montessori Visual Mobiles – When to Use Each Mobile (2-12 weeks)

 Visual tracking as part of early perception

-Visual tracking refers to the gradual emergence of the ability to follow movement with the eyes.
-In the early months, this does not appear all at once, nor does it function as a separate skill.
-It emerges through repeated moments of looking as objects move gently within the visual field.
+Visual tracking develops gradually as babies begin to follow movement with their eyes.
+It does not appear all at once, but emerges through repeated moments of looking as objects move gently within the visual field.

 During mobile observation, babies may follow a form briefly, look away, and later return their gaze.
 This rhythm of attention is typical.
 It reflects how perception organises itself through exposure rather than effort.